Atlanta Thrashers: 1999–2003: The early years

-Atlanta had the second overall pick in the 2000 NHL Entry Draft; this draft brought better results, as the player chosen with that pick, Dany Heatley, went on to become one of the team's best players.
-The team also had a fine choice in the 2001 Draft, with first overall pick Ilya Kovalchuk.
-Both Heatley and Kovalchuk played their first season in the NHL in 2001–02; both players were named to the NHL All-Rookie Team and Heatley was awarded the Calder Memorial Trophy as the League's Rookie of the Year.
+Atlanta had the second overall pick in the 2000 NHL entry draft; this draft brought better results, as the player chosen with that pick, Dany Heatley, became one of the team's best players.
+The team also had a fine choice in the 2001 draft with first overall pick Ilya Kovalchuk.
+Both Heatley and Kovalchuk played their first season in the NHL in 2001–02; both were named to the NHL All-Rookie Team and Heatley was awarded the Calder Memorial Trophy as the League's Rookie of the Year.

 The early years of the Atlanta Thrashers saw a sharp increase of hockey fans in Atlanta.
-Ticket sales for Thrashers games averaged at 10,000 per night, with many of them being season tickets.
+Ticket sales for Thrashers games averaged at 10,000 per night, many of them being season tickets.
 A section of the arena was dedicated to season ticket holders that called themselves the "Nasty Nest".
-The "Nasty Nest" chanted and shouted at the opposing team to disrupt them while they played.
+The "Nasty Nest" chanted and shouted at the opposing team to disrupt them.
 The Thrashers also had two Thrasher bird heads that faced opposite to the scoreboard.
 The Thrasher heads opened their beaks to reveal a flamethrower that ignited when the team scored a goal.
-It was at this time that the franchise adopted a motto "Believe in Blueland" which was often used in advertising.
+At this time, the franchise adopted a motto "Believe in Blueland", which was often used in advertising.

+At the same time, however, the Thrashers were hamstrung by Turner's reluctance to spend the money it took to make them competitive.
+According to veteran forward Ray Ferraro, who played for the Thrashers during their first three seasons, Waddell told him that Turner treated the Thrashers mostly as an afterthought; they were allocated whatever money was left over after Turner allocated payroll for the Braves and Hawks.